andymaichez/full-stack-web-dev/README.md

         2. Create small style.css files to experiment with selectors and box model.
         3. Use browser developer tools to inspect and modify styles.

-Project: Restaurant Menu Card
+Project: Restaurant Website

-        Task: Design an aesthetically pleasing restaurant menu card using your HTML and CSS knowledge.
+        Task: Design an aesthetically pleasing restaurant website using your HTML and CSS knowledge.
 Include headings, descriptions, prices, and perhaps images.
 Focus on layout and typography.

 GitHub Integration: